 The earliest known camp patch, or felt, for Camp Rotary featured a picture of a lean-to.
 Following that, the first mascot of the camp was Uncle Sam, as Rotary was part of the Troy, NY-based Uncle Sam Council.
 Uncle Sam featured on several different patches in the late 1940s and 1950s, including this undated orange and black design from that era.

-This design, the first appearance of the RSR Thunderbird, was featured on camp patches from 1962-1967.
+This design, the first appearance of the RSR Thunderbird, was designed by camp director Peter Mason and featured on camp patches from 1962-1967.
 The color scheme replicated here was used in 1962, '63, and '65.
 At this time Camp Rotary became known as Rotary Scout Training Center.
 This also the era in which the present-day dining hall was built, in 1961.

-The RSR "Stickbird" logo, introduced by Camp Director Peter Mason, first appeared in 1968 and continued through the 1970s and early 1980s.
+The RSR "Stickbird" logo first appeared in 1968 and continued through the 1970s and early 1980s.
 The CSP mirrors the 1980 patch, which followed the closing of Stratton Mtn.
 Scout Reservation (VT).
 The "Stratton Shield" was added to the chest of the Thunderbird to hold memories of that special camp close to its heart.

 This beauty, affectionately known to some as the "Thunderduck," arrived in a flash like Haley's Comet in 1986 and disappeared just as quickly, following the 1987 season.
 Despite being used as a patch logo for only two years, the Thunderduck greeted visitors on the front gate sign until early 2022.

-In the late 1980s and early 1990s, the RSR Thunderbird emerged from the fire with a new design by Camp Director Ed Keilen.
+In the late 1980s and early 1990s, the RSR Thunderbird emerged from the fire with a new design by program director Ed Keilen.
 The design of the bird was taken from the Eagle Badge, and the initials BSA were seen in the flames of a lakeside campfire.